ChiaHan-1215/Terra_AnviL_platform_Notes/How_to_Terra.md

 7. Select My Billing Account from the dropdown and you should see NIH.NCI.xxx.xxx in the select box and click the Create button.

-:exclamation::exclamation::exclamation::exclamation: Maybe I can add people to the billing project I created so that they can also use?
-Instead of going through Goold billing account request?
+:exclamation::exclamation::exclamation::exclamation: I can add people to the billing project I created so that they can also use.
+Instead of going through Goold billing account request.

 *********